-Now follow me.
+Think about it.
 Just because something is hard doesn't mean it's bad.
 Is suffering hard?
 It sure is.
 But is it bad?
-No. God is doing something for our good.
-You see, when God allows hardship in our lives, first of all, He's merely doing what He said He'd do.
-Secondly, He's training us.
-But that's not all.
-Thirdly...
+No. Hebrews says that God is doing something for our good.
+You see, when God allows hardship in our lives, He's merely doing what He said He'd do.
+He's training us as an expression of His love for us.
+But that's not all...